AbduHosein/Go-Backend/README.md

-# Go-Backend
+# Server

  Made from following this guide <https://medium.com/geekculture/full-stack-application-with-go-gin-react-and-mongodb-37b63ef71133>.
  Need to change the model and endpoints to serve needs for a project.

-# Prereq
+# Dependencies
-To start first make sure you have the latest versions of Node, npm, gin, etc (look at imports for files to "go get ...").
-Additionally you'll need to create a .env file in the server directory of the structure:
+To start first make sure you have al the go dependencies you need to run the server (look at imports for files to "go get URL").
+Additionally you'll need to create a .env file in the ./server directory of the structure:

 	PORT=5000
 	MONGODB_URL= <URL from a mongodb cluster>